Onelinerhub/onelinerhub/ffmpeg/how-to-set-audio-quality-from-mp3.md

-# How to set audio quality from MP3
+# How to set audio quality for MP3

 ### In order to reduce audio quality, try reducing bitrate of your audio (channel):